T-odd anomalous interactions of the top-quark at the Large Hadron Collider: T-odd observables and top-pair production

 \section{T-odd observables and top-pair production}

-$CP$-violation in the quark sector faces an observational difficulty which partially lies in the fact that due to relatively longer life-time than the hadronisation scale, which is of about 140 GeV ($\simeq m_{\pi^0}$, mass of the pion), quarks form bound states and thereby leave no scope for studying pure $CP$-violation.
-By being much heavier than the other quarks, also much energier than the hadronisation scale, top-quark turns out to be the only expectation.
+$CP$-violation in the quark sector (except for the top-quark) faces an observational difficulty which partially lies in the fact that due to relatively larger life-time than the hadronisation scale, which is of about 140 MeV ($\simeq m_{\pi^0}$, the mass of pion), quarks form bound states and thereby leave no scope for studying pure $CP$-violation.
+By being much heavier than other quarks and also much energetic than the hadronisation scale, top-quark turns out to be the only expectation to test direct CP-violation in the quark sector.
 The life-time of a top-quark is less than the time required for a quark to hadronise therefore it does not form any bound state.
-Consequently, the dynamics of top-production and decay does not get affected by complications of non-perturbative and bound state physics and, therefore, the CP-violation effects involving top-quark will be of direct type.
+Consequently the dynamics of top-production and decay do not get affected by complications of non-perturbative and bound state physics and, therefore, the CP-violation effects involving top-quark will be of direct type.
 At hadron colliders, processes involving top-quarks have a further advantage in having larger cross-sections due to the strong interactions.
 This, therefore, enables us to directly investigate the effects of such interactions via the pair-production of the top-quarks and their subsequent decays into a pair of leptons and b-quarks.

+Our study of finding $CP$-violation is based on estimating asymmetries through CP-violating observables. $CP$-odd observables can be formed using T-odd correlations which may not necessarily be CP-odd instead these could be CP-even as well and T-odd is not for time-reversal here, rather, it represents naive T-odd \cite{Han:2009ra}.

 The chromo-electric dipole moment (CEDM) of the top-quark causes the CP-violation in the top pair production vertex.
 In the presence of T-odd interactions of top-quark with gluon, the SM Lagrangian could be modified for $t\bar{t}$ production process by the following interaction term \cite{Gupta:2009wu}